-Tuition fees for part-time study on this degree are £35 per credit for UK students enrolling on the programme in academic years 2021/22 or 2022/23.
+Tuition fees for part-time study on this degree are £35 per credit for UK students enrolling on the programme in academic year 2022/23.
 This is equivalent to £700 per 20 credit module.
 A total of 120 credits must be studied in order to complete this BSc (Hons) award.

 EU/EEA and Swiss students who have settled or pre-settled status under the EU Settlement Scheme, as well as Irish nationals, may be eligible for the UK part-time tuition fee rate.

 How to Apply

 There is an online application process for this programme.

 Visit www.edgehill.ac.uk/applydirect to access the relevant online application form and to find out more about the application process.

 Should you accept an offer of a place to study with us and formally enrol as a student, you will be subject to the provisions of the regulations, rules, codes, conditions and policies which apply to our students.
 These are available at www.edgehill.ac.uk/studentterms.

 Get in Touch